MrMinhNguyen/TA42-LemonLemonade-Umbrella/README.md

 # Introduction
-This a website that provides information on Sunlight Proection like displaying UV level and predicting UV level etc. It intends to help parents keep their children away from intense sunlight<br/><br/>
+This a website that provides information on Sunlight Protection like displaying UV level and predicting UV level etc. It intends to help parents keep their children away from intense sunlight<br/><br/>

 # System Architecture